Sunday, June 9, 2019

 of the elevation and grade of the Portland, Gray and

-Lewiston Railroad prior to being delivered to NEDCC for
+Lewiston Railroad before being delivered to NEDCC for

 conservation work in 2019.
 PWM photo

-Once the map was in hand, with its outer layers in extremely fragile condition, any further examination as to its overall length or inner rolls condition was negated.
+Once the map was in hand, with its outer layers in extremely fragile condition, any further examination as to its overall length or inner roll's condition was negated.
 It needed to be placed in the hands of professional archivists/conservators for assessment.
 I reached out to Dugan Murphy, Executive Director of Maine Archives & Museum, for his suggestions concerning prospective conservators to assess the condition of the map and to provide estimates for having the work done.
 As a member of MAP, Dugan shared with me the listserve link to all individuals and organizations that provide such services.
 Michael Lee, Director of Paper & Photograph Conservation at NEDCC was on the list.
 I personally had not worked with NEDCC, but I knew that Seashore Trolley Museum's Library volunteer, Amber Tatnall, had some experience with the organization.
 I reached out to Amber and Library Committee members, Randy Leclair and Karen Dooks to discuss the next steps.

 I contacted Michael Lee via email with an inquiry about having the map assessed for conservation and an estimate for work and also having the Scrapbook of the Employees of the PLI reunions assessed as well.
 Michael replied that NEDCC would be happy to provide the service for the map and referred me to Mary Brogan, Director of Book Conservation at NEDCC, for arrangements to have the Scrapbook assessed.
-We were able to coordinate a day and time for the two NEDCC departments to meet with me, Amber Tatnall and Randy Leclair for the team members at NEDCC to have an initial view of the two artifacts.
+We were able to coordinate a day and time for the two NEDCC departments to meet with me, Amber Tatnall, and Randy Leclair, for the team members at NEDCC to have an initial view of the two artifacts.
 We traveled to Andover, MA to NEDCC on May 7.

 I knew immediately that I was going to enjoy visiting the